-Benchmark: The Sub-Fund is actively managed and seeks to outperform the S&P 500 Index.
-The Sub-Fund is mainly exposed to the issuers of the Benchmark, however, the management of the Sub-Fund is discretionary, and will invest in issuers not included in the Benchmark.
-The Sub-Fund monitors risk exposure in relation to the Benchmark however the extent of deviation from the Benchmark is expected to be material.
-The Benchmark is a broad market index, which does not assess or include constituents according to environmental characteristics, and therefore is not aligned with the environmental characteristics promoted by the Sub-Fund.
+Benchmark: The Sub-Fund is actively managed and seeks to outperform the MSCI Russia 10/40 Index.
+The Sub-Fund is predominantly exposed to the issuers of the Benchmark, however, the management of the Sub-Fund is discretionary, and will invest in issuers not included in the Benchmark.
+The Sub-Fund monitors risk exposure in relation to the Benchmark and the extent of deviation from the Benchmark is expected to be limited.
+The narrow investment universe of the Benchmark constrains the weightings of positions in the portfolio and market circumstances may limit the extent to which the performance of the portfolio deviates from that of the Benchmark.
+The Benchmark is a broad market index, which does not assess or include its constituents according to environment characteristics and therefore is not aligned with the environmental characteristics promoted by the Sub-Fund.

 Management Process: The Sub-Fund integrates Sustainability Factors in its investment process as outlined in more detail in section "Sustainable Investing" of the Prospectus.
-The investment manager uses a combination of quantitative and fundamental research to identify equities with superior long-term prospects.
+The investment manager uses a combination of overall market data and fundamental analysis of individual issuers to identify equities with superior long-term prospects.
 The Sub-Fund seeks to achieve an ESG score of its portfolio greater than that of the Benchmark.